 BOMBNADO DISASTER SHELTERS

-BombNado Disaster Shelters offers a variety of floor plans that run in size from 8×8 to 8×20 feet.
+BombNado Disaster Shelters, made by Atlas Survival Shelters, offers a variety of floor plans that run in size from 8×8 to 8×20 feet.
 The underground shelters come with an NBC-rated air filtration system, underfloor storage area and an 8-ton hydraulic hatch lift jack to ensure you can exit if debris covers the entrance.
 There is also a list of options to allow you to customize the space to meet your specific needs.
 You will need to arrange installation with a contractor of your choosing.

 Keep in mind that purchasing and installing an underground bunker can cost as much as the home above it … and the structure is just the beginning of your costs.

 In the coming apocalypse, if you’re locked down, you will probably be disconnected from other people—unless you have a hardwired comms connection to a clandestine antenna or other shelters.
 If you can safely get back on the surface, you might be forced to use a lowtech means of medium- to long-range communication (such as smoke signals or drums).
 For direct-line-of-sight, simple, coded communications, a small laser would be very handy, even in daylight conditions in many areas.

 Of course, my preferred method is to use rechargeable batteries and long-range walkie-talkies.
 The direct-line-of-sight range for these can be 35 miles, although it can be less in the woods, mountains or around buildings.
 Ham radios will provide greater reach, but they require additional infrastructure you might not have access to.
 If you are hunkering down, you might also want to install either wired or wireless cameras for external observation and as an early-warning and threat-assessment system.